r3c/creep/README.md

 		...
 	}

-Modifiers are evaluated in sequence and each file can only match one single
-modifier: evaluation stops after the first matched pattern.
+Creep evaluates modifiers in sequence and one file can only match one modifier: evaluation stops after the first matched one.
 For each file matching a modifier, associated actions (if any) are applied on it.
 Available modifier actions are listed below:

 - `filter` action specifies a shell command to be executed, where special `{}` token is replaced by an absolute path to the file being matched.
 If this